IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 * `members_disk_allocation_mb`  - (Optional) The disk size of the database, split across all members.
 As above.

-The **users** block (multiple blocks allowed) supports:
+* `users` - (Optional) - Multiple blocks allowed
   * `name` - Name of the userid to add to the database instance, Minimum of 5 characters up to 32.
   * `password` - Password for the userid, minimum of 10 characters up to 32.

-The **whitelist** block (multiple blocks allowed) supports:
+* `whitelist` - (Optional) - Multiple blocks allowed
   * `address` - IP address or range of db client addresses to be whitelisted in CIDR format, `172.168.1.2/32`
   * `description` -  Unique description for white list range